EQ eqctrl

 Where possible, remove duplicated facts from copies and point them to the wiki.
 A hardcoded page count will drift.
 A link cannot.

-The core pattern is general.
+The pattern is general.
 Anyone can adapt it.

 Fastest Path